DANNYDEE93/Deployment4/README.md

 _______________________________________________________________________

-* When a **git pull** is done, the server will provide you with a token of sorts to enter in GitHub and give the text code editor permissions to push these changes to GitHub.
+* When a **git pull** is done, the server will provide you with a token of sorts to enter in GitHub to give GitHub permission to connect with the git commits and code editor.
 You will see these commits in your local repo as you can see below.
-*

 ![](https://github.com/DANNYDEE93/Deployment4/blob/main/static/dep4localrepo.jpg)